Is reckless driving a criminal charge?

 Typically, a reckless driving charge comes in conjunction with another charge, such as speeding or running a red light.
 These additional charges quickly raise your points, other fees, and the possibility of license suspension.

-An attorney can greatly aid in getting your life back to normal after a reckless driving ticket.
+Denver car accident lawyers can greatly aid in getting your life back to normal after a reckless driving ticket.
 In most cases, an attorney can negotiate the charges down, lessen the fees, decrease your points, and keep your insurance rates from increasing substantially.
 If there are any defects in the original ticket, a knowledgeable attorney can even get the charge dismissed.
 In the case of reckless driving, an attorney can save you time and money.